 Without further ado, here we go!

 1. I’m struggling to step away from my part time job that gives me stability and a biweekly paycheck that I know and expect.
 What are the best steps I can take to challenge those fears I have bubbling in my head of leaving this job for something less “stable”?

 – Lisette D.

 Hey, Lisette.
 In this scenario, I can’t tell you what to do, but I am happy to share what I did in the hopes that it gives you some guidance.

 Fear–what you’re feeling now–is not a logical reaction to a series of events.
 Fear most commonly stems from the unknown.
 The way to fight fear is to make the unknown known.
 You’re feeling it because you don’t know how much money you need each month, and so leaving the job you have is a scary proposition.

 “If you wish to put off all worry, assume that what you fear may happen is certainly going to happen.” – Seneca

 I’m going to share with you an equation that was passed on to me by my mentor Tom.
 I call it the “Freedom Number” equation.
 The purpose of this equation is to put fear aside.
 Its basic premise will help you figure out how much money you actually need each month to live and ensure your dependents are looked after.

-I’ve taught this equation to thousands of students in my 1K Extra Course, which teaches people how to build an efficient and scalable online training business.
+I’ve taught this equation to thousands of students in the Online Trainer Academy, which teaches people how to build an efficient and scalable online training business.
 It’s helped countless people travel the world, spend more time with family, volunteer more, and make more.